Bolton Castle: History

-Mary, Queen of Scots, at Bolton
+Mary, Queen of Scots

 Mary, Queen of Scots was held prisoner at Bolton for six months.
 The story goes that she escaped and made her way towards Leyburn only to lose her 'shawl' on the way, hence the name ('The Shawl') of the cliff edge that runs westward out of Leyburn and is a well-known spot for easy walks with excellent views.

 After her defeat in Scotland at the Battle of Langside in 1568 she fled to England, posing a threat to the position of the Protestant Queen Elizabeth I. Mary was initially held at Carlisle Castle under the watch of Henry, 9th Baron Scrope, but Carlisle proved unsuitable and in July 1568 Mary was moved to Bolton.
 Her primary keeper at this location was Sir Francis Knollys who described the castle, appraising its security;This howse appeareth to be very strong, very fayre, and very stately after the olde manner of building, and is the highest walled house I have seen, and has but one entrance thereinto.

 Mary was given Henry Scrope's own apartments in the South-West tower.
 Of her retinue of 51 gentlemen, servants and ladies-in-waiting only 30 of her men and six ladies-in-waiting were able to stay in the castle, the rest taking lodgings nearby.
 Her household included cooks, grooms, her hairdresser (Mary Seton), embroiderer, apothecary, physician, and surgeon.
 Knollys worried that her goldsmith might counterfeit wax seals for forged letters.
 Bolton Castle was not initially suitable for housing a Queen, so tapestries, rugs and furniture were borrowed from local houses and nearby Barnard Castle in County Durham.
 Queen Elizabeth herself loaned some pewter vessels as well as a copper kettle.
 Mary obtained an "old cloth of estate" from Scotland, which she placed above her chair in the castle's great chamber, making it like a throne room.

 Mary's keepers allowed her to wander the surrounding lands and often to go hunting.
 Her prime occupation while at the castle was having her hair done by her friend Mary Seton.
 Francis Knollys (the elder), whom Mary nicknamed 'Schoolmaster', taught her English, as she only spoke French, Latin and Scots.
 Mary wrote a letter to him in English, when she had "never used it afore".
 She even met with local "Papists" (Catholics), something for which Knollys and Scrope were severely reprimanded.
 In January 1569, Mary was removed from Bolton Castle for the last time, being taken to Tutbury in Staffordshire where she would spend much of the 18 years before her execution in 1587.